-The HER AF will apply the relevant national laws and policies, as applicable.
-Where national laws and policies are inconsistent with the World Bank ESF or the respective Agency's ESS, UNICEF and WFP will look to achieve or implement whichever standards are more stringent.
-The national legal framework has the following laws and policies which are relevant for the Project:
+UNICEF, WFP, IPs and CPs will apply the relevant national laws and regulations and collaborate with the relevant authorities, as applicable.
+Where national laws and policies are inconsistent with the World Bank ESF or UNICEF Environmental and Social Standards, the aim will be to apply whichever standards are more stringent.